ente-io/ente/cli/docs/generated/ente_admin_delete-user.md

-## ente admin disable-2fa
+## ente admin delete-user

-Disable 2fa for a user
+Delete  a user

 ```
-ente admin disable-2fa [flags]
+ente admin delete-user [flags]
 ```

 ### Options

 ```
   -a, --admin-user string   The email of the admin user.
-  -h, --help                help for disable-2fa
+  -h, --help                help for delete-user
-  -u, --user string         The email of the user to disable 2FA for. (required)
+  -u, --user string         The email of the user to delete. (required)
 ```

 ### SEE ALSO